allyourloot/hockey-zone/GAME_STATES_IMPLEMENTATION_PROGRESS.md

 - All existing commands work with new waiting state logic

 ### 🎯 All Issues Resolved!
-The Hockey Zone game now has proper waiting state management and complete game reset functionality:
+The FACE-OFF game now has proper waiting state management and complete game reset functionality:
 - ✅ **Waiting State UI**: Shows "Waiting for players X/12" and "--:--" clock
 - ✅ **Real-time Updates**: Player count updates as players join/leave
 - ✅ **Complete Game Reset**: After game over, returns to team selection